Thanmai-P/collaborative-canvas/README.md

-# Collaborative Canvas
+# Real-Time Collaborative Drawing Canvas

-Real-time multi-user drawing canvas built for the Flamapp AI frontend R&D assignment.
+A real-time collaborative drawing application built with TypeScript, HTML5 Canvas, Node.js, and Socket.IO.

+Multiple users can join the same room and draw together while seeing each other's cursor movements and drawing activity in real time.

 ## Features